Cortrah/old-imperial/README.md

     1. Grails & Postgres with a dynamic scaffold configure Grails Plugin
         Do a couple of tables a day
+        login via grails

-    2. A custom interface with React with Blueprint configure a simple interface with blueprint Cors login via grails or react?
+    2. A custom admin interface with React and Blueprint A player map and interface with vue and element Cors login via clients